oxheadalpha/teztnets/ghostnet/README.md

 ### Ghostnet update to Kathmandu

-Ghostnet will update to Lima next Monday, December 12th.
+Ghostnet will update to Lima next Monday, December 12th, at the end of cycle 403.

 That's a dress rehersal one week before mainnet.
 It will provide insight on mainnet migration, and will give us enough time to fix problems (if any).